How To Get Lowest Mortgage Rates Home Loans & What Are LLPA

-- On the surface, John Smith says he is interested in paying off some debt and maybe getting a lower monthly payment.
+- On the surface, John Smith says he is interested in paying off some debt and maybe getting a lower monthly payment

-- One week earlier his son, Mike, an outstanding student-athlete, got into a prestigious private high school on a partial scholarship.
+- One week earlier his son, Mike, an outstanding student-athlete, got into a prestigious private high school on a partial scholarship

-- Mike’s scholarship covers ½ of that $12,000, leaving $6,0000 that John will be responsible for or his son’s dreams will be dashed.
+- Mike’s scholarship covers ½ of that $12,000, leaving $6,0000 that John will be responsible for or his son’s dreams will be dashed

 - John has been able to work out a payment plan with the high school at $500 per month.
-John’s wife, Mary, has been so stressed over this new $500 per month on the family budget that she hasn’t been able to sleep.
+John’s wife, Mary, has been so stressed over this new $500 per month on the family budget that she hasn’t been able to sleep

-- The problem is John’s budget is stretched due to a car accident 2 years ago that he got into and is still paying off a medical bill as a result.
+- The problem is John’s budget is stretched due to a car accident 2 years ago that he got into and is still paying off a medical bill as a result

-- John also is paying only the minimum on two credit cards at a high interest rate.
+- John also is paying only the minimum on two credit cards at a high-interest rate

-- John is only making minimum payments due to high interest rates and finance charges of his credit cards.
+- John is only making minimum payments due to high-interest rates and finance charges of his credit cards

 John had a car accident a few years ago, and as a result of the car crash and subsequent medical bills, John has some late payments on his credit card, thus hurting his credit.

-- John has also read in the newspaper that home values in his area have remained stagnant.
+- John has also read in the newspaper that home values in his area have remained stagnant

-- Due to his credit issues and perceived stagnant home values, John didn’t think refinancing was an option, so he had not entertained it earlier.
+- Due to his credit issues and perceived stagnant home values, John didn’t think refinancing was an option, so he had not entertained it earlier

-- A few google searches on “refinancing after a bankruptcy” has brightened his hopes, and well, he is desperate for a solution to his problems.
+- A few google searches on “refinancing after a bankruptcy” has brightened his hopes, and well, he is desperate for a solution to his problems

-- John is a proud man who has worked hard his entire life and doesn’t like to complain about his problems, much less share them with a stranger.
+- John is a proud man who has worked hard his entire life and doesn’t like to complain about his problems, much less share them with a stranger

-- At the surface this is a normal American man with a wife, some kids, a job, and a mortgage.
+- At the surface, this is a normal American man with a wife, some kids, a job, and a mortgage

-- John says he is interested in paying off some credit card debt and maybe lowering his monthly payments, a common reason on the surface to refinance.
+- John says he is interested in paying off some credit card debt and maybe lowering his monthly payments, a common reason on the surface to refinance

 - Beneath the surface, what is the real reason why John has reached out to you?

-- It is rare indeed that someone reaches out to refinance just to get a lower interest rate and to maybe pay off a few bills.
+- It is rare indeed that someone reaches out to refinance just to get a lower interest rate and to maybe pay off a few bills

-- Someone usually reaches out to refinance because they have a pain point that needs to be addressed.
+- Someone usually reaches out to refinance because they have a pain point that needs to be addressed

-- John has a talented and hard-working child who may not be able to attend his dream high school.
+- John has a talented and hard-working child who may not be able to attend his dream high school

-- John’s wife is so stressed out about it that John is worried about her health as well as the overall status of his marriage.
+- John’s wife is so stressed out about it that John is worried about her health as well as the overall status of his marriage

-- Now these are real problems.
+- Now these are real problems

 So how does a loan officer extract this vital and personal information from a client who isn’t all that keen on sharing his deeper secrets or even shame?

-- Simple, by using the CATCH system.
+- Simple, by using the CATCH system

-- The loan officer must first and foremost take an interest in the client.
+- The loan officer must first and foremost take an interest in the client

-- Questions lead to confessions.
+- Questions lead to confessions

-- Confessions are what the loan officer is after to detect the below the surface problems that need solving.
+- Confessions are what the loan officer is after to detect the below the surface problems that need solving

-- As the client is answering these question the loan officer should be mining the data by taking copious notes.
+- As the client is answering these question the loan officer should be mining the data by taking copious notes

-Last, but not least, the loan officer should listen instead of talk to the client.
+Last, but not least, the loan officer should listen instead of talking to the client.
 There is an old adage in sales that rings true, “He who talks the least makes the most”.
 It behooves a loan officer to ask a question then mute his phone and intently listen to a client, instead of waiting for his turn to talk.
 It is easier said than done but comes with practice.

 By showing genuine concern for John by asking questions and listening, the loan officer is able to extract John’s pain points.
 After learning John’s pain points, the loan officer would get to work and find a suitable refinance loan program.